abeyyoseph/OtherProjects/MPIIJointAnnotationClassifier/README.md

 The dataset includes 694 examples of lawnwork and 1,587 examples of sports

-## Python Example
-In addition to the dataset, this repo includes a simple python example in `example.py`.
-It loads the dataset, trains a simple classifier on the entire dataset, and prints out the model's confusion matrix and F1 score on the entire dataset.
-The libaries required to run the example are located in `example_requirements.txt`

 ## Bibliography
 Thanks to the creators of the MPII Human Post Dataset